Metin Feyzioğlu

-Metin Feyzioğlu (born 7 July 1969) is a Turkish lawyer and a professor of criminal law who served as the 8th President of the Turkish Bars Association between May 2013 and December 2021.
-He is the grandson of Turhan Feyzioğlu, a former CHP politician and Deputy Prime Minister.
+Metin Feyzioğlu (born 7 July 1969) is a Turkish lawyer and a professor of criminal law who served as the 8th president of the Turkish Bars Association between May 2013 and December 2021.
+Metin Feyzioğlu was appointed as Türkiye's new ambassador to Prague in July 2024.
+He is the grandson of Turhan Feyzioğlu, a former CHP politician and deputy prime minister.

 Early life and career

 Metin Feyzioğlu was born on 7 July 1969 in Kadıköy, Istanbul.
 He was raised by his grandparents Turhan Feyzioğlu and his wife Leyla Feyzioğlu, graduating from TED Ankara College in 1986.
 In 1990, he graduated from Ankara University Faculty of Law.
-In 1992, he received a master's degree in public law and received a Ph.D in the same field in 1995.
+In 1992, he received a master's degree in public law and received a Ph.D. in the same field in 1995.
 In 1996, he returned to the Ankara University Law Faculty as an assistant docent, specialising in criminal law and obtained a legal English certificate from Columbia University.
-He became an associate professor in 2000 and a Professor in 2005.
+He became an associate professor in 2000 and a professor in 2005.
 In 2007, he became the dean of the Ankara University Faculty of Law and served until 2008.